 My Teen Won't Talk to Me Anymore — What Parents Can Do (Without Making It Worse)

-When a teen goes quiet, the instinct is to help: "Tell me what's wrong."
-"You can talk to me."
-"I'm just trying to understand."
+When your teen goes quiet, the natural reaction is to push: “Tell me what's wrong.”
+“Why won't you talk to me?”
+“I'm your parent, you can tell me anything.”

-• "Why won't you talk to me?" — expects clarity they don't have
+• “Why won't you talk to me?” — asks for clarity they don't have

 Teenager sitting alone looking thoughtful

-Withdrawal is usually not rejection — it's a teen who hasn't found the words yet.
+Withdrawal is usually not rejection — it is a teen who has not found words for what they are feeling.

-Instead of "What's wrong?" try "What felt the most draining today?" or "Was there a moment today that just felt like too much?"
-These are easier to answer because they don't demand a full explanation.
-Family communication research consistently shows that indirect questions reduce defensiveness and increase openness over time.
+Instead of “What's wrong?” try “What felt the most draining today?” or “Was there a moment today that just felt like too much?”
+Easier to answer.
+Less defensive.

 Is it normal for teens to stop talking?